Table of Contents

 • TechPortalMode: This should always be false.
 The flag allows the tab system in the application and also includes TECH-specific features, such as which menu item will be added to the system tray.

 You can change the above settings or images before or after installation.
-If you customized any of them after installation, you can hit MSI again for repair.
+If you customised any of them after installation, you can use the MSI installer again as a repair option.

 Deployment via PowerShell & RMM